-Whilst the proposal is a departure from the development plan, the Council's current lack of housing land supply carries considerable weight in favour of this development and given that the proposal would otherwise comply with development plan and national planning policies, the recommendation is one of conditional consent.
+Whilst the proposal is a departure from the development plan, the Council's current lack of housing land supply carries considerable weight in favour of this development and given that the proposal would otherwise comply with development plan and national planning policies, the recommendation is on balance one of conditional consent.

-Conditions:
+Conditions

-- 1. Details of the access, appearance, landscaping, layout, and scale, (hereinafter called "the reserved matters") shall be submitted to and approved in writing by the local planning authority before any development begins and the development shall be carried out as approved. - 2.
-Any application for approval of the reserved matters shall be made to the local planning authority not later than three years from the date of this permission. - 3.
-The development shall begin either before the expiration of five years from the date of this permission or before the expiration of two years from the date of approval of the last of the reserved matters to be approved, whichever is the later.
+1. Details of the access, appearance, landscaping, layout, and scale, (hereinafter called ""the reserved matters"") shall be submitted to and approved in writing by the local planning authority before any development begins and the development shall be carried out as approved.

-- 4. The development shall be carried out strictly in accordance with the plans stamped as approved on XXXX in so far as the extent of the application site is drawn. - 5.
+- 2. Any application for approval of the reserved matters shall be made to the local planning authority not later than three years from the date of this permission. - 3.
+The development shall begin either before the expiration of five years from the date of this permission or before the expiration of two years from the date of approval of the last of the reserved matters to be approved, whichever is the later. - 4.
+The development shall be carried out strictly in accordance with the plans stamped as approved on XXXXXX in so far as the extent of the application site is drawn. - 5.
 Prior to first occupation of the dwelling, the Recommendations identified in Section 6 of the Extended Phase 1 Habitat Survey Report produced by Arbor Vitae Environment shall be implemented and maintained thereafter. - 6.
+No external lighting shall be installed unless a detailed external lighting design scheme has been submitted to and approved in writing by the Local Planning Authority.
+The external lighting shall identify measures to avoid impact on nocturnal wildlife.
+The development shall be carried out in accordance with the approved detailed. - 7.
 Prior to the commencement of development a detailed method statement for the realignment of the hedgerow which bounds the site along Rhallt Lane shall be submitted to and approved in writing by the Local Planning Authority.
-The method statement shall also include a timetable for the proposed works and all realignment works shall take place in accordance with the approved details. - 7.
-No external lighting shall be installed unless a detailed external lighting design scheme has been submitted to and approved in writing by the Local Planning Authority.
-The external lighting design scheme shall identify measures to avoid impacts on nocturnal wildlife.
-The development shall thereafter be carried out in accordance with the details as approved.
+The method statement shall also include a timetable for the proposed works and all realignment works shall take place in accordance with the approved details. - 8.
+Prior to commencement of development, a reptile and small animal Reasonable Avoidance Method Statement shall be submitted to the Local Planning Authority and implemented as approved and maintained thereafter.